Ryan Nugent-Hopkins Game Preview: Oilers vs. Kraken

 Nugent-Hopkins Season Stats Insights

-- In 12 games this season, Nugent-Hopkins has averaged 20:06 on the ice, while putting up a plus-minus of -4.
+- In 14 games this season, Nugent-Hopkins has a plus-minus rating of -3, while averaging 19:51 on the ice per game.

-- Nugent-Hopkins has a goal in three games this season through 12 games played, but has not had multiple goals in any of those games.
+- In three of 14 games this season, Nugent-Hopkins has scored a goal, but there are no multi-goal efforts on his ledger.

-- Nugent-Hopkins has registered a point in a game five times this year over 12 games played, with multiple points in two games.
+- Nugent-Hopkins has registered a point in a game six times this season over 14 games played, with multiple points in two games.

-- In four of 12 games this season, Nugent-Hopkins has had an assist, including two games with multiple assists.
+- In five of 14 games this year, Nugent-Hopkins has had an assist, including two games with multiple assists.

-- Nugent-Hopkins has an implied probability of 37% to exceed his point total based on the odds.
+- Nugent-Hopkins' implied probability to go over his point total is 71.4% based on the odds.

-- The implied probability of Nugent-Hopkins going over his assist prop bet, based on the odds, is 60.6%.
+- There is an implied probability of 58.8% of Nugent-Hopkins going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.